How to Build an Effective SaaS Marketing Content Strategy

 Content marketing is a lot more complicated than many people think.
 There's a lot of research, behind the scenes testing and tweaking, monitoring of performance, and general exploration of what does and doesn't work.
 Moreover, the best content marketers strive to make every single post a highly valuable mark of what their company can do.
 All too many businesses start with keyword research, end with a basic post, and wonder why it barely works.

-Top Pages on Ahrefs
+Top Pages On Ahrefs

 Years and years ago, when content marketing was new, that kind of low-effort strategy did work.
 As the years have gone by, it has worked less and less; the standards, the depth, the competition, it has all been driven up by the number of new businesses and entrepreneurs entering the space.
 We're probably only a few more years away from reaching a point where it simply doesn't work for most people, and we'll experience a shift towards another new form of marketing.